Feyerabend/ABC80/abc802/README.md

 and thrived, where it stayed for some time longer and much stronger, almost into the next decade.
 Hand in hand with the rise and fall of *BASIC in ROM* was the *cassette tape recoder/player* used as data/program storage.
 If you think about it .. not that surprising.
-The diskette, and eventually the hard drive, changed the personal computer to using a *disc operating system* as a focus point, instead.
+The diskette, and eventually the hard drive, changed the personal computer to using a *disc operating system* (yeah, DOS) as a focus point, instead.

 But as can be witnessed below, BASIC II in __ABC802__ was quite fast for its time.
 Often very near (below or above) the highly prasied the BASIC of the __BBC Micro__.
 It also had the possible choice between different